PurpxPanda/Panda-Rejects/Develop/gist-template.md

 ### Boundaries

-The ^ and $ anchors serve as boundaries in this regex, ensuring that the entire string matches the YYYY-MM-DD format.
+The ^ and $ anchors serve as boundaries in this regex.
+Ensuring that the entire string matches the YYYY-MM-DD format.

 ## Author